 With the right developer, PhoneGap can be used to augment the design process.
 Variety would be built in by chunks of customized and unique code to make an app stand out.

 Prototyping is a necessary step in the development process.
-UX/UI are extraordinarily important.
+UX/UI is extraordinarily important.
 The only way to develop a beautiful app is iterative testing cycles.
 Wireframes and storyboards & other MVPs will help determine what the end product will be – it will also help you get funding from VCs!

 Obviously, this is an important step in developing an app.
 Ask some critical questions: Do you want an app that simply lists stocks and their prices?
 Will you attempt to analyze the stocks and, if so, what will be your variables.